dmitrypol/dmitrypol.github.io/_posts/2016-09-24-redis_microserv_deux.md

 ---
 title: "Redis and async microservices - part deux"
-date: 2016-09-22
+date: 2016-09-24
 categories: redis sidekiq
 ---

 I previously wrote about [Microservices with Sidekiq]({% post_url 2016-02-02-microservices %}) and [Redis and async microservices]({% post_url 2016-09-07-redis_microserv %}).
 In this post I will continue expanding on those ideas.

 I spent a number of years working in internet advertising and will use relevant examples from my past experience (appropriately abstracted into more general use cases).
-A large scale ad platform can easily serve billions of ads and process millions of clicks per day.
+A large scale ad platform can serve billions of ads and process millions of clicks per day.
 You need to be able to quickly cap accounts as they run out of budget.
 When end user clicks on the ad the request goes to the click server which records the click and forwards end user to the destination.

-You also need UI where internal users or customers themselves can manage their ads.
+You also need UI to manage ads.
 Typical ad will contain the following attributes: CPC (cost per click), budget, title, body and link to the destination site.
 For each click you usually track IP, User Agent, URL of the page where click took place and when it happened.

 Separately you track impressions but you can aggregate data by hour to see how often the ad was shown in that period of time.
 Recoding each impression will put significant load on your DB.
 It also can be useful to aggregate which keywords you are getting ad requests for.
 All this information helps you analyze ad performance.
 To demo these concepts I built a [sample app](https://github.com/dmitrypol/redis_adsystem).